jinlab-washu/Jin-lab.manual/getting_started/SSH.md

 ## Yale Ruddle
 macOS/Linux/BSD:

 You will need to create an ssh key-pair and upload your public key to your net id to be able to acess the cluster.
-See here for directions: https://docs.ycrc.yale.edu/clusters-at-yale/access/
+See here for directions: [Log On To Yale Clusters](https://docs.ycrc.yale.edu/clusters-at-yale/access/)

 ```
 ssh yale-net-id@ruddle.hpc.yale.edu
 ```

+Windows:

+You will need to use PuTTY, the Windows Subsystem for Linux (WSL), or MobaXterm.
+Check the [RIS IT Knowledge Base](https://confluence.ris.wustl.edu "RIS IT Knowledge Base") or yale docs [Log On To Yale Clusters](https://docs.ycrc.yale.edu/clusters-at-yale/access/) for recommendations and more information.